 - Explore and engage in exhibits while staying with their Lead Explorer

-Make sure you communicate your expectations with your chaperones.
+Please be sure to share the Lead Explorer Welcome Video with all chaperones to help prepare them for their visit.
+To help communicate your expectations with your chaperones please use the Lead Explorer Guide linked below.
 The Lead Explorer Guide has spaces for student names, lunchtimes, and other useful information to prepare your Lead Explorers.

 How many Lead Explorers can come with us on our field trip?